Ext-Defender/bemofresh/README.md

 - 👋 Hi, I’m Bryan
 - 👀 I’m interested in ...
-Cybersecurity, Automation, AI, and ML
+Software, Web, Tools
 - 🌱 I’m currently learning ...
-HTML, Penetration Testing, and Python
+Rust, Python, Full-stack Web Development
 - 💞️ I’m looking to collaborate on ...
-I'm still working on my own skillset, I would like to help with some projects in the near future.
+Anything
 - 📫 How to reach me ... bvinton@ext-defender.net / https://www.linkedin.com/in/bryan-vinton/

+In less than a year I plan on have a full-time role as a Dev.

 <!---
 bemofresh/bemofresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.